 - Serve: When the last batch is done, the matzo is ready to serve or store.
 And pat yourself on the back for a hectic 18 minutes!

-Recipe Tips for Getting Perfect Homemade Matzo Every Time //
+Recipe Tips for Getting Perfect Passover Matzo //

 - Find your favorite flour.
-While a certified kosher matzo meal or all-purpose flour is traditional, feel free to test this recipe with different flours.
+While a certified kosher all-purpose flour is traditional, feel free to test this recipe with different flours.
 Whole wheat flour or gluten-free flours like spelt, chickpea, or almond flours can also work well.
 (Be mindful if you’re following kosher standards).

 - Use room temperature water.
 While cold or warm water will work, I’ve found the best matzo texture using room temperature tap water.
 I fill a measuring pitcher with water 20 minutes before baking.
 That way it’s had to time adjust to room temperature before I mix it with the flour.